top of page

 One such onlooker was the eminent tango singer Héctor de Rosas (one of Astor Piazzolla’s favourite singers and collaborators) who would go on to become Leonardo’s first formal singing teacher.
 Rosas was followed later by the soprano Nilda Hoffmann, with whom Leonardo learned classical technique.
 This led to an illustrious career performing some of bel canto’s greatest roles in operas such as Rigoletto, Tosca, La Boheme and La Traviata amongst many others, across Latin America’s principal opera houses and concert halls.
 Leonardo’s singing has been praised by Plácido Domingo, Alfredo Kraus and Teresa Berganza, with whom he has also taken numerous masterclasses.

-An adventurous explorer of undiscovered musical territories, Helen is unafraid to challenge convention and cross borders in seeking out rarely-heard repertoire.
-She has premiered many works by Latin American composers in the UK, including pieces by Villa-Lobos and Guastavino, and likes to blur the boundaries between ‘classical’ and ‘popular’ music with her own, unique arrangements.
-Helen has performed live on BBC Radio 3 and BBC Radio 4, and across London’s major venues, including sell-out appearances at Southbank Centre’s Purcell Room at Queen Elizabeth Hall, Barbican’s Milton Court Concert Hall, St John’s Smith Square, St Martin-in-the-Fields, Fairfield Halls, St James’s Piccadilly and The National Gallery.
-Helen has collaborated with many leading artists including Dominic Miller, Luis Gomes, Vanessa Lucas-Smith, Omar Puente, Coro Cervantes, Clara Rodríguez, José Menor and Nina Corti, and has also shared a platform with Morgan Szymanski, Fábio Zanon and Marcelo Bratke.
+An adventurous explorer of remote musical territories, Helen is unafraid to challenge convention and cross borders in seeking out rarely-heard repertoire.
+She has premiered many works by Iberican composers in the UK, including Villa-Lobos and Guastavino, and likes to blur the boundaries between ‘classical’ and ‘popular’ music in her own, unique arrangements.

 Helen Glaisher-Hernández